ralixjs/ralix/docs/HELPERS_API.md

 ### `toggleClass(query, classList, classValue)`

-If the parameter classValue is given, add or deletes the class depending on this boolean, otherwise wraps `classList.toggle`.
+Wraps `classList.toggle`.
 The parameter _query_ could be also an array of elements.
+If the parameter _classValue_ is given, adds or deletes the class depending on this boolean.

 ### `hasClass(query, className)`